Genius ERP: ready out-of-the-box for custom manufacturing.

 ERP systems built for manufacturers are the best way for custom manufacturers to create and manage BOMs.
 ERPs act as a single source of truth for your company, meaning that you can be assured that everyone is working off of the same, and most up-to-date, version of a BOM.
 Using an ERP to manage your BOM will eliminate headaches and get everyone on the same page.

 Some custom manufacturing ERPs, like Genius ERP, will also include proprietary features that will make it simple to create and manage BOMs.
-For example Genius ERPs CAD2BOM feature makes it simple for a manufacturer to directly transfer their BOM from their CAD program to their ERP with a click of a button, creating a fully itemized, complex BOM.
+For example Genius ERPs CAD2BOM feature makes it simple for a manufacturer to directly transfer their BOM from their CAD program to their ERP with a click of a button, creating a fully itemized, complex BOM conforms to the supply chain.
 Not only does this save you time, it ensures that you eliminate human error that can occur from having to re-enter data.

 Using an ERP to create and manage your BOM also makes procurement of parts easy.
 During the design phase, while your engineering department is still busy at work designing and engineering a new product, your procurement team can have access to the EBOM to see what important long-lead items are needed, and can place the order early on, giving you time to get your hands on these parts before production begins.
 And again, because everything is managed in one system that it automatically linked to your inventory, your purchasing department will always know what is needed, and what is already sitting on your shelves, ready for production.